metacollin/Universal-IFR-Extractor/README.md

 make
 ```

-This will produce an executable called ifrextractor.
+This will produce an executable called ifrextract.
 It has no external files or dependencies, so feel free to copy it to `/usr/local/bin` or simply use it outside your path (`./ifrextract`).

 Usage
 ----------